skolacha/patchwork-sarvani/content/essay.md

 “What is that?”
 He asked, pivoting wildly to check on the road when a car behind us honked angrily.

-“It’s called henna”, I said.
+“It’s called henna,” I said.
 “It’s like a…liquid, you apply from a cone to create patterns on your hands.”

 “Oh, but it’s not permanent though?”